Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda’s Book “Feels Like Home”

-You can buy the book from Heyday Books website.
+You can buy the book from Heyday Books’ website.

-29 thoughts on “Is Linda Ronstadt Still Alive In 2023?”
+30 thoughts on “Is Linda Ronstadt Still Alive In 2025?
+Parkinson’s Disease, Now”

 • I have watched and listened to MS Ronstadt since the Stone Ponies.
 I saw he performance in “Pirates” on Broadway in NYC.
 In my opinion she is the finest female singer this country ever produced, extraordinary in so many venues.